nodyyu89/RecogTword/README.md

 This is a simple project finished during in my internship working.
 The project is called RecogTword.
 The letter 'T' has two meaning.
-One is the word 'The' ,while the other one is the first letter of a person who has made a significant development on Hao's will
+One is the word 'The' ,while 'T' is also the first letter of a person who has made a significant development on Hao's will

 The aim of this object is to recognize handwritten English letters.